Hamilton Information Security Manager, Robert Leonard, shares helpful tips on recognizing common e-mail threats.

 Cybercriminals may promise “free iPhones to the first 100 respondents” or threaten that “your credit card will be suspended without immediate action.”
 Evoking a sense of panic, urgency, or curiosity is a tactic commonly used in phishing scams.
 Recipients of these emails may feel they need to respond quickly to emails that indicate potential financial loss or that could result in personal or financial gain.

 Emails that have an aggressive tone or claim that immediate action must be taken to avoid repercussions should be considered a potential scam.
 This technique is often used to scare people into giving up confidential information.
 Two examples of this are phishing emails telling users their critical accounts are locked or that an invoice must be paid to avoid services being suspended.
+Learn more about scams to be on the lookout for.

 In some spear phishing attacks, personalized emails from purported colleagues are designed to evoke fear of consequences at work.
 A classic example of this is an urgent email from a CEO requesting gift cards or a wire transfer.
 Receiving such a request from a top executive creates pressure for the employee and makes them more likely to respond quickly—without pausing to examine the validity of the message.